mdengler/scanbd/trunk/doc/README.txt

 5) scripts

-make some useful scripts (see the examples test.script, example.script or scanadf.script) (scanbd compiles and runs well on FreeBSD/NetBDS/OpenBSD, but on these plattforms /bin/bash is usually not avaliable.
+Make some useful scripts (see the examples test.script, example.script or scanadf.script) (scanbd compiles and runs well on FreeBSD/NetBDS/OpenBSD, but on these plattforms /bin/bash is usually not avaliable.
 So be sure to adapt the scripts!)

 6) sane config

-all desktop applications should only get access to the scanners via the net backend, so edit /etc/sane.d/dll.conf to only contain the net-backend on the desktop machines.
+All desktop applications should only get access to the scanners via the net backend, so edit /etc/sane.d/dll.conf to only contain the net-backend on the desktop machines.